jaymcor/jaymcor.github.io/notes/matrix_quickstart.md

 for email servers.
 There are many different server code implementations, and you can run your own server on your own hardware.

 `matrix.org` has one of the major homeservers, usable by the public.
+At time of writing it was running a codebase called Synapse, but that will probably change.

 #### Links